south-lacrosse/www-dev/docs/fixtures-sheet-format.md

 ![Flags example](flags.png)

-## Remarks Sheet
+## Remarks

-Optional sheet used to add remarks for competitions, which will be displayed under the league table or flags draw.
-Columns are `Competition` and `Remarks`.
+Competitions remarks, which will be displayed under the league table or flags draw, can be added in WordPress Admin under `SEMLA->Remarks`.

 ## Division Order Sheet